carrickcheah/finetune-liquild-vlm/README.md

 ###  Fine-tuned full dataset

-The model achieved near-perfect training accuracy (99.98%) on the full CIFAR-100 dataset with 50,000 images.
+Spent approximate 4 hours, the model achieved near-perfect training accuracy (99.98%) on the full CIFAR-100 dataset with 50,000 images.
 The loss dropped from ~3.45 to 0.0006 over 3 epochs, showing excellent convergence.
 Now lets run evaluation on the held-out test set to measure true generalization performance.

 ![Project Banner](media/5.png)